640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 If a person has severe hearing loss, a cochlear implant may help.
 A cochlear implant is different from a hearing aid.
-A hearing aid makes sounds louder.
-It has the most benefit for a person who has some hearing loss.
-But a cochlear implant can help a person with very little or no hearing.
+A hearing aid makes sounds louder and helps someone who has some hearing loss.
+But a cochlear implant can help a person with very little or no hearing (partial or complete deafness).

-A cochlear implant is a small electronic device.
+A cochlear implant is a small electronic device that electrically stimulates the cochlear nerve (nerve for hearing).
 It has two parts.
 One part sits behind the ear.
 It picks up sounds with a microphone.
 It then processes the sound and transmits it to the second part of the implant.
 The second part is put through the skin and implanted in the inner ear during a surgery.
 A thin wire and small electrodes leads to the cochlea, which is part of the inner ear.
 The wire sends signals to the auditory nerve.
 This is the nerve that sends sound impulses to the brain.
 A cochlear implant helps give a person a sense of sounds.
 It doesn't restore hearing to normal.
-But it can help a person understand speech and noises in the environment.
+But it can help a person understand speech and noises in the environment .

 How cochlear implants help varies from person to person.
 Some people can hear many sounds.
 But some people will have no change in hearing.
 A person may be able to:

-Before considering a cochlear implant, it's important to understand certain facts.
+Before thinking about a cochlear implant, it's important to understand certain facts.
 These include: